Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 ### 6. Manual Grid Search with Silhouette Scoring :

-`GridSearchCV` is designed for supervised learning and requires a train/test split — meaningless in clustering since there are no labels to evaluate against on a held-out set.
+`GridSearchCV` is designed for supervised learning and requires a train/test split; meaningless in clustering since there are no labels to evaluate against on a held-out set.

 The approach here is a structured parameter sweep that replicates the intent of GridSearchCV without the supervised machinery: